Western Australian Mental Wellbeing Framework

 The Commission has contracted Prevention United to undertake a literature review and assist with the development of the Framework.
 Prevention United is one of the few mental health organisations in Australia that has an exclusive focus on promotion and prevention in the mental health field

 The Commission has also engaged Tuna Blue Facilitation to undertake statewide consultation to inform the development of the Framework.

 This is the first time that the Commission will be consulting specifically on the promotion of mental wellbeing initiatives.

-To further inform the development of the Framework, an online survey is available for all stakeholders and community members to have their say about their experience of wellbeing.
+To further inform the development of the Framework, an online survey was available for all stakeholders and community members to have their say about their experience of wellbeing.

 For further information about this project, please email MHCWellbeingFramework@mhc.wa.gov.au